tanner-johnson2718/ESP32_Deluminator/README.md

 * Documentation found in header files of components

 ## TODO
+* pkt sniffer and loggers, queue based
+* EAPOL logger may have issues if multiple come in or only partial come in
+* The way we save eapol keys and the way the way the tcp server work is jank
 * Finish the table below
     * DOC
+    * mem
 * look into exactly what is happining when we crack
     * maybe make a python script for that
 * Push attacks doc to component headers
 * IP Logger
 * Check if a network has PMF
 * power analysis
-* The way we save eapol keys and the way the way the tcp server work is jank
-* EAPOL logger may have issues if multiple come in or only partial come in
 * Make AP hidden
 * Memory and Perfomance Analysis
 * Pipe repl traffic over the AP?